Getting a Flu Shot Is Cheap or Free. Getting Sick Is Really Expensive

 If you make $10 per hour and work eight-hour days, your flu would cost you between $80 and $400, before accounting for taxes and other withholdings.

-When the flu hits hard, sometimes it’s not easy to simply knuckle down, pound the Advil and drink lots of fluids.
+When the flu hits hard, sometimes it’s not easy to simply knuckle down, load up on Advil and drink lots of fluids.
 You might find yourself schlepping to the doctor’s office for prescription-grade meds, or at least to have them confirm you’re not actually dying.

-And even if all your doctor does is repeat the advice above, if your health insurance isn’t great or existent, you might shell out more than $100 to get the “Why didn’t you just get a freaking flu shot?” side-eye from health care professionals.
+And even if all your doctor does is repeat the advice above, if your health insurance isn’t great or you don’t have any, you might shell out more than $100 to get the “Why didn’t you just get a freaking flu shot?” side-eye from health care professionals.

 Sickbed Supplies and Ripple Effects